cgwire/zou/README.rst

 -  Store production data, such as projects, shots, assets, tasks, metadata files, and validations.
+-  Track the progress of your artists
+-  Store preview files and version them
 -  Provide folder and file paths for any task.
--  Import data from Shotgun or CSV files.
--  Export main data to CSV files.
+-  Import and Export data to CSV files.
 -  Provide helpers to manage workflow tasks (start, publish, retake).
 -  Listen to events to plug external modules on it.